segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 > info ""
 > To verify that the IAM role is created, navigate to the AWS console and open the IAM Management Console.
 On the Permissions tab, verify that there is a `segment-s3-putobject` Permissions policy.

+### Configure resources using Terraform

+You can use the instructions provided in the open source Terraform module to automate some of the required setup steps for this destination.
+The setup process for AWS S3 uses Terraform v12.0+.
+The AWS provider must use v4, which is included in our example `main.tf`.

+> note "Support for the AWS S3 Terraform module"
+> If you’re familiar with Terraform, you can modify the module to meet your organization’s needs, however, Segment guarantees support only for the template as provided.

 ### Add the AWS S3 with IAM Role Support Destination